vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 ```

-### Applying and removing coupons from a cart
+## Applying and removing discount coupons

-Using Vue Storefront allows you to apply promotional coupons to your application and also use third-party software to handle that.
-Using `applyCoupon` function, you can pass the code for further handling.
+You can apply promotional coupons to your applicationn with `applyCoupon` function.

 ```vue
 <template>